 As a parent/guardian, you may be interested in the different factors that contribute to your child’s grades on the Summit Learning Platform.
 Grades show the competencies that students have developed, as well as their growth.
 At Summit Learning, we want grades to reflect the fact that students will be growing and improving in their abilities throughout the year.

 For Focus Areas, students demonstrate mastery through performance on Content Assessments.
 Each type of Focus Area (Power Focus Areas, Additional Focus Areas, Challenge Focus Areas) contributes differently to a student’s grade.
 Students must pass Content Assessments in focus areas in order to pass a course.

 - Power Focus Areas are required pieces of Content Knowledge that make up 21% of a student’s grade.
 For non-AP courses, students must answer 8/10 assessment questions correctly to pass.
 For AP courses, students must answer 7/10 assessment questions correctly to pass.
-Keep in mind that students can take Content Assessments as many times as they’d like.
+Keep in mind that students can take Content Assessments as many times as they’d like so that they can develop full mastery and learn how to strategy shift when a studying approach is not currently working for them.
 Students must pass all Power Focus Areas to pass a course.

 - Additional Focus Areas are supplementary pieces of Content Knowledge that make up 9% of a student's grade.
 Students don’t need to pass Additional Focus Areas to pass a course, but keep in mind that the highest grade a student can receive in a course without passing any Additional Focus Areas is 91% (out of 100%).

 - Challenge Focus Areas are not required, and they do not contribute to a student's grade.
 Rather, they allow students to go above and beyond, or prepare for standardized tests.